 - Firearm laws: Art.
 39-DD, Title P, 265, Part 3, Title W, Art.
 400

 - Background check required?
 Yes, vendors must complete background checks on all firearms buyers.

 - Permit required to purchase?
 Yes.
 In New York City, a permit is required for all firearms.
 In the rest of the state, a permit is only required for handguns.

 Concealed Carry Laws

 In New York state, all individuals are legally required to have a valid license to carry a concealed handgun.
 Out-of-state concealed carry licenses are not recognized.
-To obtain a concealed carry license, individuals will need to complete a State of New York Pistol/Revolver License Application (PPB3) and indicate that they are applying for a “Carry Concealed” license.
+To obtain a concealed carry license, individuals will need to complete a State of New York Pistol/Revolver License Application (PPB-3) and indicate that they are applying for a “Carry Concealed” license.
 The completed application form must then be submitted to the police or sheriff’s department for the county in which the person is a resident or has a place of business.
-In New York City, licenses are issued by the NYPD using the NYC Handgun License Application.
+In NYC, licenses are issued by the NYPD using the NYC Handgun License Application.
 Some counties will require that applicants complete a gun safety training course prior to application.
 To be eligible for a license, individuals must fulfill the following criteria.

 - Be at least twenty-one (21) years of age;

 - Not be the subject of a protective court order;